nstrike2/my-mara/README.md

 # my-mara
-Our very own Marabu blockchain!!
+Our very own node client implementation for a didactic Marabu blockchain!!

 To start our node, run...
 ```sh